gfip/gfip/README.md

 MONGO_URL=Optional.
 Set only if you want to use the main DB.
 If you want so, consult [lucasbarross](https://github.com/lucasbarross)     to get the credentials and URL or get from HEROKU settings > reveal config vars
 ```

 -Go to the `mongodb/server/YOURVERSION/bin` folder, open a command prompt and execute `mongod`.
-This will run your local mongoDB database(only required if you didn't set MONGO_URL in your environment variables).
+This will run your local mongoDB database(only required if you didn't set MONGO_URL in your environment variables).\n
 -Go to the project folder and type `npm start` in the command prompt.
-This will start the API server.
+This will start the API server.\n
 -Go to the `/client` folder inside the project folder and type `npm start`in the command prompt.
 This will start React server.

 ## Methods

 To see the API methods - go to the [APIDoc.md](APIDoc.md) file